Shiri Maimon: 2005–2007: Eurovision and Shiri Maimon

 In 2005, Maimon was offered to take part in the Kdam Eurovision, Israel's Eurovision selection show.
-Maimon chose to enter the competition with her second single, "HaSheket SheNish’ar" (The Silence That Remains), which was released to the radio on 15 February, together with the rest of the competing songs.
-In 2 March Maimon won the first place in the competition with an overwhelming victory, winning 116 points out of 120 possible, and became Israel's representative at the 2005 Eurovision Song Contest in Kyiv.
-Maimon produced a music video to the song, inspired by the movie “The Bodyguard".
+Maimon chose to enter the competition with her second single, "HaSheket SheNish’ar" ("The Silence That Remains"), which was released to the radio on 15 February, together with the rest of the competing songs.
+On 2 March Maimon won the first place in the competition with an overwhelming victory, winning 116 points out of 120 possible, and became Israel's representative at the 2005 Eurovision Song Contest in Kyiv.
+Maimon produced a music video to the song, inspired by the movie The Bodyguard.
 Initially, the Israeli music channel was prevented from broadcasting the music video due to its many hidden advertisements.
 Maimon's managers explained the reason for the many hidden advertisements with funding difficulties, as the IBA network refused to participate in funding of the music video.
 The music video eventually received a special permission to be broadcast on the channel.
 Another controversy occurred when an anonymous artist claimed copyrights over the composition of the song.
 The artist petitioned the court for injunction, in order to prevent the song from being sent to the Eurovision.
 The court rejected the artist's petition, and the conflict was later settled in an agreement whose details are unknown to the public.
 While preparing for the Eurovision, Maimon recorded an English version of the song, called "Time To Say Goodbye".
 Maimon eventually decided to perform the song half in Hebrew and half in English on the Eurovision stage.
-Despite low betting odds, Maimon was placed seventh in the semi final, which was held on 19 May, and qualified for the final.
-In the final, which was held on 21 May, She was placed fourth in the contest, winning 154 points.
+Despite low betting odds, Maimon was placed seventh in the semi-final, which was held on 19 May, and qualified for the final.
+In the final, which was held on 21 May, she was placed fourth in the contest, winning 154 points.
+The winner, however, was Greece's Helena Paparizou and her song "My Number One".

-Maimon’s participation in the Eurovision gained much attention from the Israeli public.
+Maimon's participation in the Eurovision gained much attention from the Israeli public.
 Her qualification for the final, and her final achievement, were intensively covered by the Israeli news media, and her performance received praised reviews from the Israeli audience.
 With the exception of Eurovision 1999 (that was held in Jerusalem), Maimon's performance in the Eurovision gained the highest ratings for a Eurovision broadcast in Israel since the beginning of the ratings measurement in the country (in February 1998), reaching 47.9% at the peak.
 In addition, "HaSheket SheNish’ar" was ranked at number 1 on the year-end charts ("The Song of the Year") of Reshet Gimmel and other different radio stations.
 In early 2006 the song was also announced the most played song in the Israeli radio in 2005.
 Maimon's performance in the Eurovision helped to shift her public image from a reality show celebrity to a serious singer, and based her position as a musician in the Israeli music industry.